finn-no/retriable-kafka-consumer/README.md

 # Detailed description

 This library is inspired by an article written by [Über Engineering](https://eng.uber.com/reliable-reprocessing/), but takes a slightly different approach.
-Instead of using _n_ retry-topics and a dead-letter-queue, we use 1 retry queue and timestamps in the record headers to check if a record is expired.
+Instead of using _n_ retry-topics and a dead-letter-queue, we use 1 retry queue and timestamps/counters in the record header to check if a record is expired.

 The retry-topic will be named "retry-<groupid>-<original-topic>", and the pool will consume messages from this topic in the same way as the original topic.
 Consumer-threads are made restartable, meaning if any of the threads die for some reason they can be restarted by the monitor.